Menominee, Michigan

-Menominee (/məˈnɒməni/ mə-NOM-ə-nee) is a city in the Upper Peninsula of the U.S. state of Michigan.
-The population was 8,599 at the 2010 census.
-It is the county seat of Menominee County.
+Menominee (/məˈnɒməni/ mə-NOM-ə-nee) is a city in Menominee County, Michigan, United States, and its county seat.
+The population was 8,488 at the 2020 census.
+It is located in the Upper Peninsula of Michigan, on the north bank of the Menominee River at its mouth on Green Bay, part of Lake Michigan.
 Menominee is the fourth-largest city in the Upper Peninsula, behind Marquette, Sault Ste.
 Marie, and Escanaba.
 Menominee Township is located to the north of the city, but is politically autonomous.

-Menominee is part of the Marinette, WI–MI Micropolitan Statistical Area.
+Menominee is part of the Marinette micropolitan area.

 History

 In historic times, this area was the traditional territory of the Menominee Indian Tribe.
-The town of Menominee was named after their English name which roughly translates as "wild rice," a nickname given to them by their Ojibwe neighbours based on their cultivation of wild rice as a staple food.
+The town of Menominee was named after their English name which roughly translates as "wild rice," a nickname given to them by their Ojibwe neighbors based on their cultivation of wild rice as a staple food.
 In their own language, they are known as Mamaceqtaw which means simply "the people", and the town of Menominee is known as Menīkāneh, which means "at the good village".
 They were removed to west of the Mississippi River and now have a reservation along the Wolf River in North Central Wisconsin after ceding their territory to the United States in the 1836 Treaty of the Cedars.

 Menominee gained prominence in the 19th century as a lumber town; in its heyday, it produced more lumber than any other city in the United States of America.
 During this time of prosperity, the Menominee Opera House was built.
 It is being restored.
-In the 1910s a cycle car, the "Dudly Bug", was manufactured in Menominee.
+In the 1910s, a cycle car, the "Dudly Bug", was manufactured in Menominee.
 In the waning years of lumber production, local business interests, interested in diversifying Menominee's manufacturing base, attracted inventor Marshall Burns Lloyd and his Minneapolis company Lloyd Manufacturing, which made wicker baby buggies.
-In 1917 Lloyd invented an automated process for weaving wicker and manufactured it as the Lloyd Loom.
+In 1917, Lloyd invented an automated process for weaving wicker and manufactured it as the Lloyd Loom.
 This machine process is still in use today.
 In the 21st century, the economy of Menominee is based on manufacturing (paper products, wicker lawn furniture, and auto supplies) and tourism.

 In 1940, during the "Vote for Gracie" publicity stunt in which comedian Gracie Allen ran for president, she was nominated for mayor of Menominee, but was disqualified because she was not a resident of the city.